atet/flutter/README.md

 ## 0. Requirements

+- Unfortunately, there's no one-click install solution for this complex development environment
-- This tutorial is only for Android mobile applications = less installs
+- This tutorial is only for Android mobile applications, which means less components
 - Tested in Windows 10 (I'm sure this works for Windows 11 too)
 - Need fast internet for ~1.5 GB of file downloads
-- No prior installations of:
+- Do not have any prior installations of:
    - Java for Windows
    - Android SDK
    - VSCode